 As said, TUI AG is a very large company and they also own the British-based Thomson Holidays and its cruise-division Thomson Cruises.
-For this line, mostly sailing cruises in the Mediterranean and western Europe, in 2015 TUI bought the Splendour Of The Seas from Royal Caribbean and she is planned to enter service for Thomson Cruises in 2016 under the name Thomson Discovery.
-With all new My Ships coming into service over the next years, TUI is also planning to enlarge and modernise the Thomson fleet with replacing the Mein Schiff 1 and Mein Schiff 2 in its fleet.
-Or this will truly happen has to be seen, as TUI announced in may of 2015 that they will discontinue all seperate names within the TUI Group, including Thomson, and only use the name TUI.
-This operation will be completed within a few years time.
-Of course, it will also be possible that they will retain the Thomson Cruises name to show a difference between the styles of both lines.
-Only future will tell.
+For this line, mostly sailing cruises in the Mediterranean and western Europe, in 2015 TUI bought the Splendour Of The Seas from Royal Caribbean and she was planned to enter service for Thomson Cruises in 2016 under the name Thomson Discovery.
+Just before entering service, the ship was named TUI Discovery to 'reflect the difference between the older Thomson Cruises ships and the new generation.'
+Fact is that TUI is going to phase out the Thomson name in a few years so probably this is the first move to fully intergate the brands.
+With all new My Ships coming into service over the next years, TUI is planning to enlarge and modernise the Thomson fleet even more with replacing the Mein Schiff 1 and Mein Schiff 2 in its fleet.

-A ship owned by TUI but sailing for another company is
+Other ships owned by TUI but sailing for another company are

-Thomson Discovery (2016-onwards) is now placed under Royal Caribbean Cruise Line as Splendour Of The Seas
+TUI Discovery (2016-onwards) is placed under Royal Caribbean as Splendour Of The Seas

 For booking information, visit TUI Cruises.